Is it true that us soldiers can’t make video calls while in camp?

 It might not take you two seconds to want to know the person.
 You might even be eager to share your personal details like address and phone number.

 But, be warned.
-Romance scammers posing to be servicemen in the US military is a painfully true story and they are not just found on dating sites, but also across social networking sites like:
+Romance scammers posing to be servicemen in the United States military is a painfully true story and they are not just found on dating sites, but also across social networking sites like:

 - or Match.

-If you have befriended someone claiming to be from the US military and after your repeated requests refuse to Skype, he is probably faking it.
+If you have befriended someone claiming to be military personnel and after your repeated requests refuse to Skype, he is probably faking it.

 They ask for money